Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Journey to the Capital 02.md

 - the city is deserted, an eerie silence filling the streets.
 It's clear something terrible happened here.
 The party has the opportunity to investigate and discover what happened, potentially unearthing new clues or even a short quest line.
 - the city has fallen victim to a deadly plague.
 The party can choose to help, avoid the city altogether, or look for the source of the plague, perhaps finding a cure.

-In the meanwhile, Serene has just regained senses, her eyes lost on the magnificence of the [[The Green Sea]], whilst listening to the refreshing spring noises coming from the countryside.
+In the meanwhile, Serene has just regained senses, her eyes lost on the magnificence of [[The Green Sea|the Green Sea]], whilst listening to the refreshing spring noises coming from the countryside.
 Although the idyllic frame, she's clearly deep in her thoughts, and not really in the mood for talking.

 #Master-Notes Serene, while possessed, has spoken with the deity, and is aware of her father's death.
 She responds in monosyllables, not in the mood for conversations.
 Below I've provided her character sheet.